This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift.

 There are lots of different ways of doing the wrapping, like in a clear bag, gift box, or a jar.
-But my favorite way, which I learned on this blog, is to use clear cone bags.
+But my favorite way is to use clear cone bags.
 It just looks so pretty!

 Scroll down and I'll show you the snowman soup recipe and instructions.
 Also, you can click the graphic below to get your free printable snowman soup gift tags & poems.

 Ready to get started?
 First up, you'll need to gather some supplies...

 The trickiest thing to get hold of is the cone bags.
 I found mine on eBay - I seem to remember that I paid a few dollars for 20 or 50 bags.
 You'll use 2 bags per package, because there's actually one bag inside another.